FaradayRF/Faraday-Software/Tutorials/Python_Developer_Tutorials/foundation/Commanding-Local/Readme.md

 ## Tutorial Output Examples

-below is a screen-shot of the partial output of the tutorial script when run in a python interpreter (PyCharm).
+Below is a screenshot of the partial output of the tutorial script when run in a python interpreter (PyCharm).
 Be sure to look at the two LED's on Faraday as the script is running to observe them turning ON and OFF.

 ![Example Tutorial Operation](Images/Output.png "Example Tutorial Operation")